johnnyvnr/johnnyvnr/README.md

 ### I'm studying right now:

 ⚛️ I'm focused in improving my abilities with ReactJS and React Native;

-🎮 I also study about the development of a tool to rom hacking NDS Games;
+🎮 I also study about the development of a tool to rom hack NDS Games;

 ### My repositories use mostly this langs: